UberGuidoZ/Flipper/Sub-GHz/ReadMe.md

 Various SUB files I've found or created.
 Some tested, some not.
 Special thanks to [FalsePhilosopher](https://github.com/FalsePhilosopher) for organization help!

+NOTE: The deBruijn and OpenSesame files have moved to the [Gates subfolder](https://github.com/UberGuidoZ/Flipper/tree/main/Sub-GHz/Gates/deBruijn).

 You can generate MANY of your own SUBs, such as MegaCode and Firefly, over at [Flipper Maker](https://flippermaker.github.io/).

 Looking to mess with garage doors?
 You can try the OpenSesame/deBruijn files above.
 (Also check out more info at [RemoteDup](https://www.ifoedit.com/RemoteDup.html), [GarageHack](https://www.ifoedit.com/garagehack.html), and [Learn Button coding](https://support.dealer.liftmaster.com/articles/Knowledge/Determine-the-Color-of-the-Learn-Button-on-Your-Garage-Door-Opener).